telerik/kendo-ui-core/docs/web/pivotgrid/olap-cube-setup.md

 ---
-title: Setup OLAP cube
+title: OLAP Cube Setup
-page_title: Quick steps for OLAP cube setup
-description: A list of steps for OLAP cube setup and HTTP access
+page_title: OLAP Cube Setup | Kendo UI PivotGrid Widget
+description: "Learn how to set up the OLAP Cube when working with the Kendo UI PivotGrid widget."
+slug: olap_cube_setup_pivotgrid_widget
+position: 5
 ---

-#OLAP Cube setup steps
+# OLAP Cube Setup

-This topic shows the required steps for the OLAP cube setup using MS [SSAS](http://technet.microsoft.com/en-us/library/ms175609(v=sql.90).aspx).
+This article demonstrates the required steps to set up the OLAP Cube by using Microsoft SQL Server Analysis Services [SSAS](http://technet.microsoft.com/en-us/library/ms175609(v=sql.90).aspx).

-## Install SQL Server Analysis Services
+## Install SSAS

-To install [SQL Server Analysis Services](http://technet.microsoft.com/en-us/library/ms175609(v=sql.90).aspx) follow this [MSDN tutorial](http://msdn.microsoft.com/en-us/library/hh403424(v=sql.110).aspx).
+For detailed information on how to install the [SQL Server Analysis Services](http://technet.microsoft.com/en-us/library/ms175609(v=sql.90).aspx), follow the [MSDN tutorial](http://msdn.microsoft.com/en-us/library/hh403424(v=sql.110).aspx).

-## Define an OLAP Cube
+## Define OLAP Cube

-Follow the [Multidimensional modeling tutorial](http://msdn.microsoft.com/en-us/library/ms170208(v=sql.110).aspx), which shows how to create, define and deploy OLAP multidimensional cube.
+For detailed information on how to create, define, and deploy the OLAP multidimensional cube, follow the [MSDN multidimensional modelling tutorial](http://msdn.microsoft.com/en-us/library/ms170208(v=sql.110).aspx).

-## Configure HTTP Access to Analysis Services
+## Configure HTTP Access

-HTTP access to SQL Server Analysis Services can be enabled using a MSMDPUMP.ddl ISAPI extension.
-Follow this [tutorial](http://technet.microsoft.com/en-us/library/gg492140.aspx), which shows how to setup the MSMDPUMP.ddl extension.
-[Here](http://demos.telerik.com/olap/msmdpump.dll) you can find an online accessible OLAP service for test purposes.
+HTTP access to SQL Server Analysis Services can be enabled by using a MSMDPUMP.ddl ISAPI extension.

+For detailed information on how to set up the MSMDPUMP.ddl extension, follow the [MSDN HTTP access tutorial](http://technet.microsoft.com/en-us/library/gg492140.aspx).

+To find an online accessible OLAP service for test purposes, follow [this link](http://demos.telerik.com/olap/msmdpump.dll).

-## Enable cross-domain access to the OLAP service
+## Enable Cross-Domain Access

-For deeper understanding about **CORS** check this [article](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS).
+> **Important**

->This step is **not** required if the cube will **not** be requested from different domains.
+> This step is not required if the cube is not intended to be requested from different domains.

+For detailed information on Cross-Origin Resource Sharing (CORS), follow [this link](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS).
-If you want to allow cross-domain requests to the OLAP service, then you will need to enable CORS behavior of your server.

-*This topic will examine how to enable CORS of [IIS](http://www.iis.net/)* server.
+If you want to allow cross-domain requests to the OLAP service, enable the CORS behavior of your server.
+The sections below demonstrate how to enable CORS of an [Internet Information Services (IIS)](http://www.iis.net/) server.

-Cross-domain access requires to specify:
+Cross-domain access requires you to configure HTTP Response Headers and the `OPTIONS` method server response.

-- *Domains* that will perform the data requests
-- *[HTTP method](http://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html)* through which the data will be transferred
-- *HTTP Headers* that can be used in the requests
-- *User credentials*,  required if an authenticated access needs to be used
-- The server response to the *OPTIONS method* requests

-The above points can be combined in two general steps:

-1. Configure HTTP Response Headers (point 1 to 4)
-2. Configure OPTIONS method server response (point 5)

 ### Configure HTTP Response Headers

+To configure HTTP Response Headers, specify:
+* The domains that will perform the data requests.
+* An [HTTP method](http://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html) through which the data will be transferred.
+* HTTP Headers that can be used in the requests.
+* User credentials that are going to be required if an authenticated access is used.

-The following list of HTTP Response Headers shows the settings required to enable the IIS CORS behavior:
+The example below demontrates the list of HTTP Response Headers that show the settings required to enable the IIS CORS behavior.

+###### Example

 <table>
     <tbody>